roaatech/rosaas-docs/content/en/docs/prologue/introduction.md

 An admin with additional access to administrative dashboards and tools within ROSAS.

+### Subscriptions

+"Subscriptions" in ROSAS refer to the authorized access and usage of specific products or services by customers, enabling them to utilize the offerings through a recurring payment model.

 <!-- {{< details "Product" >}}
 A digital product that ROSAS helps transform into a SaaS.
 {{< /details >}}